 I awoke in London after having travelled down by train the night before.
 I’d been fortunate enough to be able to work from home which meant getting to the train station on time had been easy, and at the other end all I needed to do was find the hotel, and sleep.
 It was even a journey in comfort as unlike the usual £80 economy ticket to London, it only cost me £25 for first class - complete with complimentary tea and biscuits.

-My route was primarily around the perimeter of Regents Park - a route that my friend often runs herself.
+My route was primarily around the perimeter of Regents Park - a route that my friend often runs themself.
 I’d run this way once in training when I’d been in London to visit the Jewish museum, but that had been a tough run in humid heat.
-Today it was pleasant, and I dare say I went a little faster than I’d intended.
+Today it was pleasant, and I went a little faster than I’d intended.

 It was a smaller aircraft than I’m used to for a long haul flight.
 It was cramped, made more so by the passenger next to me who was wide enough to prevent the arm rest between us going down.
 The food wasn’t that great either - but they did at least serve ice cream.
 In terms of entertainment during the flight - there were a number of channels that were on a continuous loop.
 The only one I particularly wanted to see had faulty audio so I sat and read a book instead.